Infrequent notes on tomorrow #1:

 While there are clearly benefits to collecting our personal data, there will also be cultural issues and complexities that we will have to navigate when designing systems that make use of our personal data trails.

-‘Everyday Futures #1 — Data Discounts’ aims to highlight some of the everyday friction that may arise when our personal data becomes increasingly accessible, analyzed and incentivized.
+‘Infrequent notes on tomorrow #1 — Data Discounts’ aims to highlight some of the everyday frictions that may arise when our personal data becomes increasingly accessible, analyzed and incentivized.